 Outdoor weddings are becoming increasingly popular with many licences premises now offering this option.
 Registrars will conduct a Civil Ceremony within a "structure" (usually a gazebo).

-Many couples are now holding Wedding festivals where guests have the option to camp overnight and there is a growing number of venues who offer this.
+Many couples are now holding Wedding festivals where guests have the option to camp overnight and there are a growing number of venues who offer this.

 If you choose a venue in Staffordshire you can combine the Legal ceremony with a Celebrant -led ceremony.
-For further details check my website of visit Staffordshire Council website.
+For further details check my website or visit Staffordshire Council website.

 Wherever you plan to hold your celebration make sure that if the weather is inclement you have some cover - just in case.

 During the first in-depth conversation you can discuss the elements you would like in your ceremony.

 Choosing a Celebrant to help you create that special ceremony is an important step towards making your occasion a really memorable one.
 Why not take advantage of the free initial meeting I offer ?
 I believe it is important to meet informally to discuss your ideas and what I can offer.
 Meeting also gives us an opportunity to explore the type of ceremony that would best suit your needs.